Grower of grapes and family matriarch

 After graduating with a Bachelor of Pharmacy, she moved to work in Batemans Bay with Tom, where she adjusted naturally to the warmer climate.
-Eight years later with Fynn the dog, two children - Jack and Charlie, and husband Tom, they left their house in Malua Bay and made the move back to Tumbarumba to start a new adventure as vignerons... with a side of pharmacy and beef farming.
+Eight years later with Fynn the dog, two children - Jack and Charlie, and husband Tom, they left their house in Malua Bay and made the move back to Tumbarumba to start a new adventure in the worlds of agriculture, viticulture and wine.

-Destroyer of end post and merchant of wine
+Destroyer of end posts and merchant of wine

 Tom grew up in the regions of Carabost, Griffith and Wagga Wagga.